 Pay and benefits for the majority of District personnel are provisioned under one of two Memorandums of Understanding (MOU).
 The Chino Valley Professional Firefighters (CVPF) represent all sworn safety personnel below the rank of Battalion Chief.
 Teamsters represents non-safety personnel, exclusive of management, confidential and part-time staff members.
-With the exception of the fire chief, all staff are at-will employees.
 Salary and benefit provisions for unrepresented staff are specified by board resolution, and terms of employment for the fire chief are specific by contract.